BatyMonkey/Obsidian/Obsidian notes/Inglés/Should.md

 *+* You should study for exams
 *+* You should pay attention in class
 	Should is not obligation, it´s advise
-	It represents what the speaker belives is the right
+	It represents what the speaker belives is the right thing to do *-* You shouldn´t drink to much
+*?* Should I do it?
+	Yes, you should/No, you shouldn´t
+*?* Do you think I should do it?